megaease/easeprobe/README.md

 ```shell
 $ build/bin/easeprobe -f config.yaml
 ```
-* `-f` configuration file or url.
+* `-f` configuration file or URL.
 Can also be achieved by setting the environment variable `PROBE_CONFIG`
 * `-d` dry run.
 Can also be achieved by setting the environment variable `PROBE_DRY`

 ## 3. Configuration
-Easeprobe can be configured by supplying a yaml file or url to fetch configuration settings from.
+EaseProbe can be configured by supplying a yaml file or URL to fetch configuration settings from.
-By default easeprobe will look for its `config.yaml` on the current folder, this can be changed by supplying the `-f` parameter.
+By default EaseProbe will look for its `config.yaml` on the current folder, this can be changed by supplying the `-f` parameter.

 ```shell
 easeprobe -f path/to/config.yaml